jayinee/learnjavascript/00001cmdlineREADME.md

 <br>
 $ echo "My name is jayinee"

-16. Write the command that will show the output of two files, one after another: tylers favorite songs.txt and sarahs favorite songs.txt .
+16.Write the command that will show the output of two files, one after another: tylers favorite songs.txt and sarahs favorite songs.txt .
 <br>
 <h6>command used:</h6>
 $ cat tylers_favorite_songs.txt           sarahs_favorite_songs.txt

-17. Write the command to show the help, or manual, for the echo command, and add it to a file called echo_options.txt
+17.Write the command to show the help, or manual, for the echo command, and add it to a file called echo_options.txt
 <br>
 <h6>command used:</h6>